omneo/omneo-sdk/README.md

 ```

 # Using `call` directly
-If the SDK does not support and endpoint you are trying to use, you can always call the `call` method directly
+If the SDK does not support and endpoint you are trying to use, you can always use the `call` method directly
 All other functions use this method to call omneo.